Anker

 Overview

 Anker is a Chinese technology company established in 2011 that entered the audio field with its Soundcore brand.
-Leveraging technical expertise cultivated through chargers and mobile batteries, the company develops cost-performance focused wireless earbuds and Bluetooth speakers.
-As of 2025, Anker boasts a wide product lineup including flagship models like Soundcore Liberty 5 and P40i, gaining particular attention for noise-cancelling technology and long battery life in the 10,000 yen price range.
+Leveraging the technical expertise and supply chain cultivated through chargers and mobile batteries, the company develops wireless earbuds and Bluetooth speakers characterized by excellent cost-performance.
+As of 2025, it boasts a wide product lineup, including flagship models like the Soundcore Liberty 5

 Scientific Validity